October 26, 2025

 Tokyo is a city where the future and tradition intersect at every corner.
 Between the skyscrapers of Shinjuku, €2 sushi at the counter, and peaceful temples like Senso-ji, the Japanese capital never sleeps.
 No matter what your travel style, you'll always find something to surprise you here.

 And the best part?
 Many activities are free!
-We've put together a list of 7 free things to do in Tokyo!
+We have prepared a list of 7 free things to do in Tokyo.

 The former imperial capital, Kyoto immerses you in a more spiritual and authentic Japan.
 Between the red torii gates of Fushimi Inari, the traditional alleyways of Gion, and the bamboo forests of Arashiyama, every step feels timeless.

-If you're looking for a more intimate experience, hike to Kifune Jinja, a hidden shrine in the north of the city: misty atmosphere, red lanterns, and dense nature... a real favorite.
+If you're looking for a more intimate experience, hike to Kifune Jinja Shrine, a hidden gem in the north of the city: misty atmosphere, red lanterns, and dense nature... you'll fall in love with it.

 Osaka is Japan's third largest city and probably its liveliest.
 Here, people laugh louder, talk faster, and eat better.
 The city is a paradise for food lovers: takoyaki, okonomiyaki, kushikatsu... street food reigns supreme.

-Don't miss the Osaka Castle, symbol of the city, and the Dōtonbori district with its neon lights, restaurants, and giant animated signs.
+Don't miss the Osaka Castle, symbol of the city, as well as the Dōtonbori district with its neon lights, restaurants, and giant animated signs.
 An experience that perfectly sums up the energy of Osaka: festive and generous.

 The former capital before Kyoto, Nara is a peaceful stopover where nature and spirituality meet.
 Its lush green parks are home to sacred deer roaming freely, the symbol of the city, which allow visitors to approach and feed them.

 But Nara is best known for the Great Bronze Buddha of Tōdaiji Temple, one of the most impressive statues in Japan.
-A visit here exudes a calm and solemn atmosphere, perfect for a break from the hustle and bustle of Kyoto or Osaka.
+The visit exudes a calm and solemn atmosphere, perfect for a break away from the hustle and bustle of Kyoto or Osaka.

 Just two hours from Tokyo, Nikkō offers a true escape into nature and spirituality.
 Its shrines nestled in the mountains, including the Tōshōgū, are among the most refined in the country.
 Surrounded by cedar forests, waterfalls, and golden temples, it is a place that is both sacred and soothing.

-The bonus: the region also offers superb hiking trails and natural hot springs, ideal for escaping the hustle and bustle of Tokyo without going too far.
+As an added bonus, the region also offers superb hiking trails and natural hot springs, ideal for escaping the hustle and bustle of Tokyo without traveling too far.

 Often overlooked by travelers, Nagoya is nevertheless one of Japan's most pleasant cities to live in.
 Located between Tokyo and Kyoto, it combines modernity, gastronomy, and industrial culture.
 It is here that Toyota was founded, and visitors can explore the museum dedicated to its history.

-But Nagoya is also home to its castle, which has been rebuilt identically, and the Osudistrict, known for its vintage shops, temples, and street food stalls.
-It offers a good balance between tradition and modernity, without the crowds of Tokyo.
+But Nagoya is also home to its castle, which has been rebuilt identically, as well as the Osu district, known for its vintage shops, temples, and street food stalls.
+The city offers a nice balance between tradition and modernity, without the crowds of Tokyo.

 This small fishing village, located north of Kyoto, is one of Japan's best-kept secrets.
 Its houses on stilts, called funaya, are built at the water's edge: boats on the ground floor, living quarters on the first floor.